kj7kunal/kj7kunal.github.io/src/content/life/2022-fuji-bullet-climb/index.md

 </div>

-It was fairly clear, so while I rested my loudly beating heart, I was able to identify many constellations I had memorised as a nerdy child - Casseiopeia, Big Dipper, Ursa Minor, Orion, Pleiades.
+It was fairly clear, so while I rested my loudly beating heart, I was able to identify many constellations I had memorised as a nerdy child - Cassiopeia, Big Dipper, Ursa Minor, Orion, Pleiades.
 The city below glimmered, and the cloud cover below me seemed like a confluence of artificial and natural light.
 In this backdrop, I exercised some of my photography skills.

 I had to make multiple stops along the way, not only to catch my breath, but to put on warmer layers, eat my energy bars and most importantly, to acclimatize to the altitude.